-Jazz survived and prospered because folk loved it as it stirred primordial responses in the mind and body.
+Jazz survived and prospered because folk loved it as it stirred primordial responses in minds and bodies.

 Around 1900 in New Orleans the musical interpretations of jazz bands produced amazing physical & perceptive effects on folk which bounced the music into prominence -

-swing; buoyant, detached, floating, melodic & rhythmic trajectories, away from the 'ground beat', resulting in a lilt, which was difficult to describe but unmistakable when heard and felt; it was the manifestation of the tension & release created by the interaction of juxtaposed rhythmic lines
+swing; rhythmic lilt - buoyant, detached, floating, melodic & rhythmic trajectories, away from the 'ground beat', resulting in a lilt, which was difficult to describe but unmistakable when heard and felt; it was the manifestation of the tension & release created by the interaction of juxtaposed rhythmic lines

 Jazz ensembles evolved, for sure, there was no trace of 'intelligent design' only the unfolding of an evolutionary process -

 deep universal neural circuits in the brain enticed individuals to sing, play music, and dance ... folk experimented in an intriguing attempt to understand and make sense of sounds

 surprise dopamine kicks 'emerged' from complex interacting detail as some collective sound sequences produce a rewarding excitement & resolution which was more than the sum of the individual parts

 the spontaneous environment of jazz was not a 'free for all' it was rooted in a rigorous social discipline, nevertheless something new & rewarding emerged every night from risky innovations, otherwise folk would stop playing and go home & grow tomatoes

 complex rhythms, and harmonies & pitches, were undoubtedly the 'cause' of the pleasure of jazz but any top down analysis destroyed the effect as the beauty of the music was found in the emerging sound of the whole band and not in the technical design of the music which was difficult to pin down and not very meaningful